tommcamm/BISF-Project/README.md

 # Business Intelligence Exam project

-Project for the exam of Business Intelligence For Financial Services about financial data anlysis.
+Project for the exam of Business Intelligence For Financial Services about financial data analysis.
 (All of the documentation is written in Italian)

 ## Considered STOCKS